theodorosmalezidis/Investment_Firm_Analytics/Reports/Basic Report (EDA)/README.md

 | Total Former Employees Count   | 18               |
 | Total Holdings Count           | 523              |

-## **2.Categorization:** Segments data by key dimensions to analyze contributions and distributions across the business.
+## **2. Categorization:** Segments data by key dimensions to analyze contributions and distributions across the business.

 **a) Client Analysis**